OCDSpec/OCDSpec2/README.md

         * In your spec target's Build Settings, find "header search paths" and in the column for your spec target, add `SpecKit`
     * Add a new 'Run Script' build phase to your spec target, running this single line:
         * `${SOURCE_ROOT}/SpecKit/RunIPhoneUnitTest.sh`

+## Use SpecKit in a Mac project

+* Use the same instructions listed above for an iOS project, with a few differences:
+    * Create the spec target via the 'Mac OS X -> Application -> Command Line Tool'
+        * Choose the 'Foundation' type
+        * Make sure to link against Cocoa if your app uses it
+            * Feel free to remove Foundation if it's redundant
+    * Drag `libSpecKitMac.a` into the spec target's link build phase
+    * The Run Script build phase should execute `$TARGET_BUILD_DIR/$EXECUTABLE_PATH`

 ## Adding a spec to the project